-Tuscany Walking & Hiking
+Tuscany Walking & Hiking Tour

-Ancient Footpaths in Bella Toscana
+Ancient Footpaths in Medieval Italy

-Guests Reviews About This Trip
+Guest Reviews About This Trip

 Our leaders were fabulous.
 The itinerary and experiences could not have been better - I can't say enough to praise this trip!
 Having spent a lot of time in Chianti previously, I still learned, saw and experienced new things in unusual ways.
 My two friends with whom I traveled feel exactly the same way.
 It was perfect.- Scarsdale, NY

 Taking a Backroads trip is like enjoying the sweetest part of the watermelon, the planners and trip leaders trim away everything but the sweetest core of the trip.
 They worry about the logistics, the problem solving, so that as a guest, the most you worry about is what to order at dinner and how far to go on each daily option.- Davis, CA